ThanatpornMilk/ShoppingBuddy/README.md

 - If you're using Expo:
    npx expo start
 - If you're using React Native CLI:
-   For Android: npx react-native run-android
+   -For Android: npx react-native run-android
-   For iOS: npx react-native run-ios
+   -For iOS: npx react-native run-ios